Senior Living | Facility Listings | Care Advisors | Resources

 A) Large Communities – “Resort-Style Living”

-In a large community, there can be anywhere from 30 to 200 residents and a typically a 1:6 to 1:12 caregiver-to-resident ratio.
+In large Assisted Living Care Facilities, there can be anywhere from 30 to 200 residents and typically a 1:6 to 1:12 caregiver-to-resident ratio.
 Large communities also provide a high level of socialization among their residents, frequent activities throughout the day, pet and music therapy, daily prepared meals, transportation to mass service or doctor appointments, and assistance with bathing, dressing, walking and medication management.

 Some of these care facilities also have secure, locked-down memory wings for residents that are suffering from Alzheimer’s disease and have tendencies to wander.